fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/enable.md

     enabled: true
 ```

-For a detailed guide of installing Portworx Security with the Operator, please see [Securing your storage with the Operator](/cloud-references/security/kubernetes/shared-secret-model-operator/).
+For a detailed guide of installing PX-Security with the Operator, please see [Securing your storage with the Operator](/cloud-references/security/kubernetes/shared-secret-model-operator/).

 ### Migrating from Portworx Manifest to StorageCluster Security spec